aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 - Use SSL.
 - Do not validate SSL certificates.

-The next section specifies variables that generate configuration to be applied to all devices in the fabric:
+The following section specifies variables that generate configuration to be applied to all devices in the fabric:

 ```yaml
 fabric_name: FABRIC